rkhullar/multilang-code-scratches/src/main/python/example-lib/readme.md

 - [x] include library in `package_data`
 - [x] include source go code in `manifest.in`
 - [x] able to build and test wheel file
+- [x] add second function that accepts a string param

 #### caveats
 - wheel file does not have platform or version information